Jenny-Smolensky/ML-SpeechRateMeasure/README.md

     Code to parse libri-speech data for speech measure project.
     This code allows to separate each audio file according to vowels mentioned in it's corresponding alignment file.

-For farther documentation go to README file in each of the modules.
+For further documentation go to README file in each of the modules.

 ## Authors